yaobinwen/avt_vimba_camera/README.md

 ### Camera Settings in General

+When the ROS2 driver starts up, it queries the camera for all features and creates ROS parameters for every feature on the camera.
+All camera-related ROS parameters are prefixed with "feature/" in their name to indicate they are camera features.
+Note that some features are read-only, and each camera model will have slightly different feature sets.
+If the user does not specify the ROS parameter for a given feature using yaml config files or launch files, then the value for that feature is untouched and not overridden by the driver.

+This allows you to take two different approaches towards params/features with the ROS driver:
+1. Don't configure anything via ROS params and instead use the camera's "Saved User Sets" functionality to load a custom configuration every time it boots.
+The ROS driver won't change anything (as long as no "feature/" ROS params are set) and just use the camera as it's configured.

+2. Use ROS params defined in a yaml file to configure the camera when the driver starts.
+Existing params can be saved using `ros2 param dump [node_name]` .

-If you are having difficulty getting the camera to do what you want using the ROS driver, it is suggested to first use Vimba Viewer to play around with settings that work.
+Reagrdless of your approach, if you are having difficulty getting the camera configured, it is suggested to first use Vimba Viewer to play around with settings that work.
 The Vimba Viewer GUI will help you determine what settings are available to your camera model and help you tune them easier.
-Once you have settings that you are happy with, save them into your own rosparam file or launch file, and the driver will use those settings every time it launches.
+Once you have settings that you are happy with, save them into your own rosparam file or onto the camera using "Saved User Sets".

-Note that this driver makes use of both ROS parameters and dynamic reconfigure.
-When the driver first starts, the dyanmic reconfigure server will initialize with all current ROS param values, then trigger a callback to configure the camera.
-This means ROS params will take precedence and should be the preferred way to save camera configs meant to be reused.
-After the driver initializes, changes to the parameters can be made using dynamic reconfigure RQT tool (rqt_reconfigure).

 ## ROS Nodes